turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

-Destroy the particle manager.
+Destroy the particle particleManager.
 This will destroy all state associated with every archetype used with this manager including all existing particle instances, and will also destroy shared texture and render target states, and release any other allocated GPU memory, ensuring all memory allocated on the CPU is released for garbage collection.

 The manager nor any particle instance created with it may be used after this call.

 **Syntax** ::

-    manager.destroy();
+    particleManager.destroy();

 .. index::
     pair: ParticleManager; update